David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Apr.
 18, 1979:** The first round of Vietnam-China negotiations at the Deputy Foreign Minister level began in Hanoi.
 *   **Aug.
 1979:** The 6th Conference of the Party Central Committee (4th tenure) issued a resolution on "The urgent situation and tasks," acknowledging difficulties and weaknesses in economic management and proposing a policy to "unfetter production."
 *   **Oct.
 1, 1979:** The second national Population Census was conducted.
+*   **Jul.
+23, 1980:** Hero Pham Tuan, along with Soviet cosmonaut Viktor Vassilyevich Gorbatko, made a flight aboard the Soyuz 37 spacecraft as part of the Soviet Interkosmos program.
+He was the first Vietnamese person and also the first Asian person to fly into space.
+This made Vietnam the 10th country in the world to have a citizen fly into space.
 *   **Dec.
 18, 1980:** The 6th National Assembly passed the 1980 Constitution, the constitution of the period of transition to socialism.
 *   **Jan.
 13, 1981:** The Party Secretariat issued Directive No. 100/CT-TU ("Contract 100") on improving the contract system, extending product-based contracts to groups and individual laborers in agricultural cooperatives.
 *   **Jan.
 21, 1981:** The Council of Government issued Decision No. 25-CP, aiming to promote the autonomy in production and business and financial self-management of state-owned enterprises.